-- Used oil collectors who are not vertically integrated (i.e. no re-refinery) sell their used oil as Recycled Fuel Oil (RFO) - High sulfur fuel oil (e.g. No. 6 Oil, etc.) is often used as an index on which Recycled Fuel Oil (RFO) is sold - The price for which non-vertically integrated used oil collectors will be able to sell their RFO is expected to plummet. - With a lower selling price for their RFO, non-vertically integrated used oil collectors will then be forced to reduce the price they pay/increase the price they charge generators to collect their used oil. - HCCI should expect lower feedstock costs
+- Used oil collectors who are not vertically integrated (i.e. no re-refinery) sell their used oil as Recycled Fuel Oil (RFO) - High sulfur fuel oil (e.g. No. 6 Oil, etc.) is often used as an index on which Recycled Fuel Oil (RFO) is sold - The price for which non-vertically integrated used oil collectors will be able to sell their RFO is expected to plummet (relative to the price for crude oil). - With a lower selling price for their RFO, non-vertically integrated used oil collectors will then be forced to reduce the price they pay/increase the price they charge generators to collect their used oil. - HCCI should expect lower feedstock costs

-Oil Business Segment Update Q1 2019
+Oil Business Segment Update Q2 2019